toutpt/use-service/README.md

 # useService react hook

-> ⚠️ Warning: hooks are not part of a stable React release yet, so use this library only for experiments ⚠️

 React hook to handle a shared service accross multiple components.

 By `service` we point an instance of a user-defined object using the `new` operator.